JCheney20/UWC_SE_2025/application/README.md

 - [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.
 - [Expo Router](https://docs.expo.dev/versions/latest/routing/introduction/): Learn how to use routing in your Expo app.
 - [Tamagui Components](https://tamagui.dev/components/): Tamagui is a library of UI components.
-- [Firebase documentation](https://firebase.google.com/docs/): Learn more about Firebase products that you can use in your apps.
-- [Firebase CLI](https://firebase.google.com/docs/cli): Command-line tools for Firebase.